 Frank Ocean was due to be the third headliner for 2020 but festival co-founder Paul Tollett confirmed that Frank would be back topping the bill for 2023, instead of this year.
 That left one slot free and while early rumours of Taylor Swift or maybe even Cardi B bagging it, on October 22 it was hinted on the Coachella Instagram page that Swedish House Mafia would be the third headliner – or at very least, a significant booking.

-However, as of Jan 13 2022, it was confirmed that Harry Styles will be the third headliner joining Billie Eilish and Ye.
+On Jan 13 2022, it was confirmed that Harry Styles will be the third headliner joining Billie Eilish and Ye.

 Billie Eilish is already booked to headline Glastonbury Festival 2022.
 She will be the youngest artist to headline both festivals in the same year.